CoolProgrammerAK/Filmyzone/README.md

 # Filmyzone API - Node.js
-Filmyzone API using node.js and puppetter.[API](https://moviezonal-api-download.herokuapp.com/)
+Filmyzone API using node.js and puppetter [https://moviezonal-api-download.herokuapp.com/](https://moviezonal-api-download.herokuapp.com/)

 This api is built using web scraping from one of the movie sites.
 ## About the project